AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/content-structure.md

 ## Step 2 - Create a Model {#create-model}

-In the Content Fragment Model console, click the **Create** button at the top-right of the screen to begin creating a new Content Fragment model.
+In the Content Fragment Model console, click the **Create** button at the top-right of the screen to begin creating a Content Fragment model.

 ![Create Content Fragment Model button](assets/step-2.png)

 ## Step 3 - Describe the Model {#describe-model}

-The Create Model wizard starts, which guides you through creating a new Content Fragment model.
+The Create Model wizard starts, which guides you through creating a Content Fragment model.

 ![Content Fragment Model wizard](assets/step-3.png)